JulienBernard3383279/pico-rectangle/README.md

 Console mode/B/R don't work -> Did you connect pin 33 to ground ?

 Nothing but B/R works -> Did you connect pin 38 to ground ?

+Only half/some of my buttons do anything -> Double-check your common ground between all of your buttons.

 ### Closing notes